Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/xquery_3.md

 * Configuration files can be created separately for each collection and subcollection and must be placed in `/db/system/config/db/<path-to-collection>`
 * Configuration files must end in `.xconf`, and are typically called `collection.xconf`.
-* The collection hierarchy is mirrored in `/db/system/config/db/<path-to-collection>`
+* The collection hierarchy is mirrored in `/db/system/config/db/<path-to-collection>`.
+For example, if the XML files for your project are in `/db/edition/xml`, the configuration file that controls indexing for those files would normally be `/db/system/config//db/edition/xml/collection.xconf`.
 * Configurations on a lower level of the hierarchy overwrite configurations on higher levels

 New documents are automatically indexed according to whatever indexes are in place when the documents are uploaded, but existing documents are not automatically reindexed when you update `collection.xconf`.
 To apply a revised configuration to existing documents, you must call `xmldb:reindex("/db/project/...")` in XQuery or use the Java admin client to reindex.